 #2.
 Essential oils don’t always react well to heat.

 Even if you did have the money to make a rose essential oil candle, not all essential oils can survive the heat of a candle burning.

 While the candle may have an okay cold throw (how it smells when it’s not lit), the oil can burn right up and you won’t even smell all that expensive essential oil.

 On the flip side, essential oils also have a really low flashpoint, meaning if there’s a high concentration of essentials oil in a candle, this oil can combust!

 #3.
 They’re not sustainable.

-So what's the bottom line when it comes to the best scented candles?
+So, what’s the bottom line when it comes to scented candles?

-To be extra safe, Scented Designs uses only phthalate-free fragrance oils infused with essential oils in our hand-poured soy candles.
+To be extra safe, Scented Designs uses only phthalate-free fragrance oils infused with essential oils in our candles.
 We believe they offer the best, safest candle-burning experience for you and your family.

 Want to learn more about what makes some candles cleaner-burning than others?
 Check out What are the Best Candles Made Of?

 We'd love to help you get the perfect candles for your personal shopping, gifting, or business needs.
 Check out our Fall Candle Collection now, or learn more about the custom branded candles we can make for your business!